jackmorris10/sip-scaling-and-routing-patterns/README.md

 **Here are a few recurring issues developers often encounter:**

 <h3>1.
 Routing Loops in Multi-Node Environments</h3>
-When a SIP proxy forwards requests across several nodes, inconsistent route headers or missing top-via entries can accidentally create routing loops.
+When a <a href="https://www.ecosmob.com/sip-proxy-server-telecommunications/">SIP proxy</a> forwards requests across several nodes, inconsistent route headers or missing top-via entries can accidentally create routing loops.
 These loops aren’t obvious at low traffic but show up quickly under load.

 <h3>2.
 Unpredictable Failover Behavior</h3>
 Failover mechanisms are usually stateless, meaning the system only knows a target is “down” after a failed connection attempt.
 This creates a short burst of failed calls unless a health-check or dispatcher-style module handles destination selection.